 The word lavender is derived from the latin meaning "to wash".
 It can easily be added to any cleaning products you already make, or add a few drops to your vacuum cleaner bag.

 It's calming and soothing to the skin and wonderful for skin circulation.
-Make your own all natural moisturiser with coconut oil and a few drops of lavender.
+Make your own all natural moisturiser with jojoba, sesame, coconut, almond, apricot kernel, even olive oil (or the V-6 enhanced vegetable oil complex from Young Living), and a few drops of lavender.

 Keep a bottle in your kitchen for the times you accidentally burn your hand on a pot or the oven (#mumlyfe).